Best Replacement Windows From CR's Tests

 How We Test Windows

-Our previous window testing has shown that most windows stand up to simulated aging.
-So we focus our tests instead on how well a window can withstand the elements—specifically, wind and rain.
+To put these custom products through their paces, we ordered a double-hung window from a variety of manufacturers.
+Our previous window testing has shown that most windows stand up to simulated aging; we now focus instead on how well a window can withstand the elements.

 To test rain resistance, we simulate windblown rain by pelting the window with 5 gallons of water per square foot per hour.
 Windows that earn an Excellent rating in this test can withstand simulated wind up to 74 mph, or gale-force winds.
 The worst windows leaked at about 35 mph.